danmrichards/terraform-sandbox/README.md

     	Path to a GCP service account credentials file (default "service-account.json") -destroy
-    	Destroy terraform managed infrastructure based on the plan -machinestate string
+    	Destroy terraform managed infrastructure based on the plan -forcestaterefresh
+    	Force a load of state from the cloud provider instead of using the state file on disk -machinestate string
     	State in which the machine should be.
 Allowed values: RUNNING, TERMINATED (default "RUNNING") -project string